 Will Donald Trump go to prison?

-The former president is at the centre of several federal investigations and criminal cases
+The former president is at the centre of several federal investigations and criminal cases, with some stemming back to the 2020 election

 Trump insists Jan 6 indictment doesn’t ‘frighten’ him